Next: Naming Rules, Previous: Default Namespace, Up: Namespaces [Contents][Index]

 NOTE: Association of unqualified identifiers to a namespace is handled while

-parses your program, before it starts to run.
+gawkparses your program, before it starts to run.
 There is no concept of a “current” namespace once your program starts executing.
 Be sure you understand this.

 Each source file for -i and -f starts out with an implicit ‘@namespace "awk"’.
 Similarly, each chunk of command-line code supplied with -e has such an implicit initial statement (see section Command-Line Options).

-(see section Including Other Files into Your Program) “push”
+Files included with @include (see section Including Other Files into Your Program) “push”

 and “pop” the current namespace.
-That is, each @include
+That is, each @include saves

 the current namespace and starts over with an implicit ‘@namespace